matejmedvecky/pepmandis/README.md

 - pyopenms
 - selenium

-They can be installed via pip (package installer for Python).
+They can be installed via pip (package installer for Python) in Terminal (i.e. command-line).
 E.g. `pip install biopython`.
 If, after installation of pyopenms, ImportError message (Library not loaded) is risen, openssl need to be installed as well.
-Example of installing openssl via homebrew: `brew install openssl`.
+Example of installing openssl via homebrew in Terminal: `brew install openssl`.

 PepMANDIS pipeline uses either Safari or Chrome web browser for performing CONSeQuence analysis (prediction of peptide LC-MS/MS detectability), therefore, one of them need to be installed